posl/iArch/index.md

 1. Start Eclipse.
 1. Select `Help` -> `Install New Software`
   - Install _Graphiti SDK Plus_ and _Xtext Complete SDK_ plug-ins from the Eclipse official site.
+  - If you use Testing Support function, also install development builds of _AspectJ Development Tools_ from the update URL shown [here](https://eclipse.org/ajdt/downloads/).
 1. Restart Eclipse.